adtgroup8/project/README.md

 This repository includes three sets of code, which roughly divides our project into three parts:

-1. Python code preprocessing the Kaggle dataset.
-We have included csv files of the original Kaggle dataset and the preprocessed dataset to this repository.
+1. Python code that preprocesses the Kaggle dataset. **We have included csv files of the original Kaggle dataset ("salaries.csv") and the preprocessed dataset ("salaries_preprocessed.csv") to this repository.**
 2. MySQL Workbench script that loads data and creates our database.
 3. R code for our Shiny app, which is linked to our MySQL database.